Students using VA benefits must meet certain academic requirements to continue using

 have withdrawn from courses and you feel you have extenuating circumstances, please

-stop be the Financial Aid Office.
+stop by the Financial Aid Office.
 The VA will take this into consideration when they

-instructors and the Financial Aid Office, prior to leaving for duty.
-For more information
+instructors and the Financial Aid Office before leaving for duty.
+For more information,

 see the above link to our handbook.